 Text classification.
 Clustering.
 PCA.

 Flask.
-Jinja.
+FastAPI.
+Gradio.
 Beautiful Soup.
 Selenium